statgen/colocus-ui-vue3/README.md

 ### qcStore
 The Pinia store for this portion of Colocus is responsible for fetching data from the API, and generating data subsets for the different plots.
 It has state variables for those data elements, plus variables for the UI elements controlling the plot displays (h4, r2, and omics study).
 It has three primary actions:
 - loadQCData: fetches overall data set data from the backend and generates subsets for the plots
-- makePlotRecords: regenerates plot data when needed (on initial load and when UI changes)
+- makeColocClassPlotRecords: regenerates plot data when needed (on initial load and when UI changes)
 - updateQCStoreKey: updates state variables when UI controls change due to user interaction

 There are also several internal functions (getColocDataForStudy, getQTLStudies) used for data processing.